checkCircle

 Lodge your taxes in minutes with CoinLedger

 Looking for an easy way to lodge your taxes?
-Try CoinLedger, the crypto tax software for Australia trusted by thousands of investors.
+Try CoinLedger, the crypto tax software for Australia trusted by 500,000+ investors.

-You can use the software to import your historical cryptocurrency transactions and get a preview of your capital gain and losses from the year completely for free.
-You’ll only need to pay when you want to download your tax reports.
+You can use the software to import your historical cryptocurrency transactions and generate a complete capital gain and income tax report.
+You’ll only need to pay when you want to download your tax forms.

 File Your Crypto Taxes In Minutes